EdDataScienceEES/challenge-3-nicolelikesharks/README.md

   Original starter script used to choose a species from dataset: [challenge3_starter_script.R](https://github.com/EdDataScienceEES/challenge-3-nicolelikesharks/blob/master/script/challenge3_starter_script.R)
   Main script used to filter and tidy the original dataset, as well as construct our model and export the results: [winterwren_model_script_nicole.R](https://github.com/EdDataScienceEES/challenge-3-nicolelikesharks/blob/master/script/winterwren_model_script_nicole.R)

+## Access and citation:
+Data from the LPI database can be used for non-commercial purposes, provided that full and appropriate acknowledgement is provided.
+Citation: LPI 2016.
+Living Planet Index database.
+2016. < www.livingplanetindex.org/>.
+Downloaded 10 Nov 2020.

+## Etiquette:
+Etiquette for the repository can be found in the [etiquette file](https://github.com/EdDataScienceEES/challenge-3-nicolelikesharks/blob/master/etiquette.md)

+## Aknowledgements:
+Thank you to Jiri Subrt(subrt.jirka1@gmail.com), Sian Phillps(S.Phillips-5@sms.ed.ac.uk) for feedback, and Isla Myers-Smith(isla.myers-smith@ed.ac.uk) for supervising.